[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Arthurs’s Seat

 Upon leaving Holyroodhouse, you can easily walk to the beginning of the trail to Arthur’s seat.
 We didn’t have the time to climb up to the top, but we did a little bit of hiking and got a great view of the lower city.
+Arthurs seat is particulary popular at sunrise and sunset, so plan an little extra time if you go then.

 The Real Mary King’s Close

 There are numerous Closes advertised in Edinburgh, but we chose this one because the trip advisor’s ratings were by far the highest.
-A close is an alleyway that is privately owned, and this one was owned by Mary King, who was a real person (hence the “real mary king” part).
+A close is an alleyway that is privately owned, and this one was owned by Mary King, who was a real person (hence the “real Mary King” part).
 These closes led north and south off of the Royal Mile, and as Edinburgh built upon itself, many of these closes were cut off from daylight.
 Mary King’s close was one of those that was built on, and in doing so, it preserved a fascinating part of Edinburgh’s history.

 The tour through the close starts at modern-day street level, and you descend lower and go back in time to 400 years.
 While on the tour, you learn of many of the actual residents of the close and see how they lived in Edinburgh through various years.